-When Beckhoff introduced CP-Link 1, it offered independent display elements separate from the control level.
-While CP-Link 1 and CP-Link 2 solutions are based on special hardware components, CP-Link 3 is a software solution based on standard technologies: 100 Mbit/s Ethernet and IP protocol.
+When Beckhoff introduced CP-Link 1 in 1998, it began offering independent display elements (control panels) that were separate from the control level.
+While CP-Link 1 and CP-Link 2 solutions are based on special hardware components, CP-Link 3 is a pure software solution based standard technologies: 100 Mbit/s Ethernet and IP protocol.
 The display contents are captured by a virtual graphic adapter in the host PC and sent using Ethernet to one or more Beckhoff Ethernet panels running Microsoft Windows CE, XP Embedded, or XP.
 For display communication, TCP/IP or UDP/IP (multicast) can be used depending on the operating mode.

 The solution creates three operating modes with regard to screen display:

 Single desktop: A virtual graphic adapter shows the image of the host PC on a display connected via Ethernet.